 When people let their rooms or rent their assets, they are exposed to risk.
 The tenant or borrower may damage goods or property.
 There is also a risk that someone could injure themselves while in a rented room or using a borrowed item, in which case the owner could be at risk of being sued for medical expenses or damages.
 This risk is called liability.
-In addition, for short term freelancers or contractors, there is a danger that a dissatisfied client will sue because they think that the work wasn't good enough.
+In addition, for self employed freelancers or contractors, there is a danger that a dissatisfied client will sue because they think that the work wasn't good enough.
 Insurance that protects against this is called professional indemnity, and it covers the cost of any legal bills that arise as a result.

 The insurance premium is the cost of the insurance.
 It's what you pay at the start of the policy, or via installments, and it is shown to you as part of the insurance quote to help you to decide whether or not to buy the policy.

 When you take out an insurance policy you agree that the insurer will pay slightly less than the full cost of a claim.
 The excess (also known as a deductible) is the amount that is deducted from the claim, before the insurance policy pays the rest.
 Quite often you can choose the excess level but you need to make sure that you will be able to afford the excess if you need to claim.

 For example, say you have office contents insurance with an excess of £250, and some office equipment valued at £1,500 is damaged.
 If you make a successful claim, the insurance will pay out £1,250, since that is the value of the lost goods minus the excess amount.

 There is no VAT charged on insurance premiums.
 Instead, there is a special tax called Insurance Premium Tax (IPT), which is currently 12% of the premium.
 Tapoly will always display the total amount you will pay including this tax.
 The IPT that you pay cannot be claimed back.